mayankkamboj47/forma/README.md

 Name
 Age : number
 ```
 Now, execute the command 'node script.js form.forma' and it will generate everything for you.
-Start the server using `node server.js` and visit `out.html`.
-All of the submitted data will be stored in `formData.json`, which is a global in server.js for now.
+Now,

+1. Start the server using `node server.js <pathtoparsetree> <outputStorage>`. `<pathtoparsetree>` is where your parse tree is saved.
+By default, parse tree is stored in the `out` folder. `<outputStorage>` is a JSON file, where the data submitted by the users from the frontend is saved.
+If the filename provided in `outputStorage` doesn't exist, the file is created automatically.
+2. Visit the frontend file.
+By default, this is `out/out.html`.

-Here is a more complete form which demonstrates a lot of the features :
+Here is a more complete form which demonstrates almost all the features as of Nov 15 2022:
 ```
 Name
 Age|18
 Email|johndoe@mail.org
-Pick only one fruit : (apples, bananas, oranges)
+Room Number which can take non-numerical input|211 : string Pick only one fruit : (apples, bananas, oranges)
 Pick any fruits     : (apples, bananas, oranges)
 !Must pick one fruit : (apples, bananas, oranges)